-Whether you’re comparing whole life policies, or deciding whether it’s the right time to take a policy loan, it is most profitable to Think in Percent.
+Whether you’re comparing different types of whole life policies, or deciding whether it’s the right time to take a policy loan, it is most profitable to Think in Percent.
 But a rate of return can be too deceptively simplistic.
 Discover what percentages are truly important.

 Tom: Welcome to Wealth Talks, where we talk about solutions, money and other things that create wealth in your life.
 John, we’re here back behind this mic, and we got a great topic to share about this morning.

 John: Yes, I am looking forward to it!

 Tom: We’ve been getting an awful lot of questions about dividends and comparing policies from one company to another or even a policy written by another agent inside the same company that we would write it with.
 And the truth of the matter is, how do you really come down to comparing that, because one policy might show total cash values, and total face value of being much higher than the other, even though they are paying the same premium.
 Let’s talk about the factors that can affect that today.

 John: One of them is policy design and that’s one of the things that we look at.
 But when you’re looking at the end product you’re not necessarily looking at the policy design.
 You’re starting with the results of that design and that’s where you have to start.

 Tom: It is.
 I think what we have to really, really focus on is, what happens 20 years from now?
 What happens 30 years from now?
 Because, even if we are in our 60’s when we’re starting to purchase life insurance, we’ve got another 20-30 years to live according to the actuary tables today.
 And we better be thinking about what’s going to happen back there because buying life insurance isn’t for the short term, it’s for the long term.